QuantitativeBiology/GenerativeProteomics/docs/source/ProtoGain.utils.rst

     **Steps:**

     1. Builds the url of the model repository, based on the model's name provided.
-    2. Loads the pre-trained model from teh Hugging Face repository.
+    2. Loads the pre-trained model from the Hugging Face repository.
-    3.
+    3. Saves the model locally.
+    4. Calls the model to perform imputation on the dataset located at dataset_path.